Abiogenesis and its denial

 Biochemists have devised models to solve the matter such as RNA-world, protein-world and lipid world.
 Yet, the case remains unsolved.

 Proponents of ID favor the fine-tuning argument, which should not be unfamiliar to anyone who is familiar with the arguments for design and God.
 In essence, this argument says that God has impressed on matter such laws that it self-organizes to produce life.
 However, it is assumed that this fine-tuning can not extend to the actual emergence of life.
 For proponents of ID, the probability of life arising is still so infinitesimally small that it can be confidently ruled out as a possibility.
 For this reason, the study of abiogenesis is frequently portrayed by proponents of ID and other creationists as ultimately futile and hopeless, it is even ridiculed and called pseudoscientific.
+They do, however, accept without question the idea that the universe up until the point of abiogenesis had formed naturally.
+This depends entirely on the fine-tuned properties of the universe.
+After the Big Bang, baryogenesis occurred.
+A small asymmetry between matter and antimatter leads to a universe with more matter than antimatter.
+If matter and antimatter were perfectly symmetrical, they would cancel each other out completely, leaving only radiation.

 Any argument for God that involves the origin of life, has to assume that God set up the physics of the universe.
 If God exists, he must have caused the Big Bang.
 If God is to interfere in the universe, He/It must first set it up.
 In Intelligent Design theology, it is believed God must have set up the physical laws of the universe and designed them for life.
 But, he could not have designed them so well that life could emerge spontaneously as a result of their normal operation.